ractor-tools/ractor-cache/README.md

 This gem will:
 1) Use a mutable data structure like above, which means no issue for shallow freezing an instance
-2) If an instance is deeply frozen, the gem will either insure things will keep working by applying any of the following strategies:
+2) If an instance is deeply frozen, the gem will insure things will keep working by applying one of the following strategies:
-- prebuild the cache,
+- prebuild the cache before the deep-freeze,
-- not write to the cache,
+- not write to the cache anymore,
-- (or maybe use a separate Ractor / `SharedHash`)
+- (potential upcomming strategy: use a separate Ractor / `SharedHash`)

 Implementation details [explained here](hacker_guide.md)